It is the most wonderful time of the year and Christmas is just round the corner!

 Ornate eagle ray

-Diver feeding the ornate eagle ray and along with other threatened species like shark ray, green sea turtle, hawksbill turtle and other fishes at the Shipwreck Habitat.
+Diver hand-feeding the ornate eagle ray and along with other threatened species like shark ray, green sea turtle, hawksbill turtle and other fishes at the Shipwreck Habitat.

 Before we begin our journey to celebrate Merry Fishmas, let’s visit the five new fishy friends first.
 Introducing the ornate eagle ray coming to S.E.A.
 Aquarium for the first time together with Argentine humphead, Mauritius triggerfish, Honeycomb cowfish and Bat ray.